Kremlin warning: More US arms to Ukraine will aggravate war

 China has refused to condemn Russia’s invasion of Ukraine and criticized sanctions against Moscow.
 Beijing has only referred to the invasion as the “Ukraine situation” in deference to Moscow, and accused the U.S. and NATO of provoking Putin by expanding into eastern Europe.

+Russian messaging app channels said Rogozin was celebrating his birthday at a restaurant when it was hit.
+Several other people, including the Moscow-appointed head of the regional government in Donetsk, were also wounded.

+Russia annexed the Donetsk region along with three other regions of Ukraine in September.

-In Ukraine, Russian forces pounded populated areas with more missiles and artillery Wednesday.
-They shelled areas around the city of Nikopol in Ukraine’s southeastern Dnipropetrovsk region overnight, its governor, Valentyn Reznichenko, said on Telegram on Wednesday morning.
+Elsewhere, Russian forces pounded populated areas with more missiles and artillery.
+They shelled areas around the city of Nikopol in Ukraine’s southeastern Dnipropetrovsk region, its governor, Valentyn Reznichenko, said Wednesday on Telegram.

 The Ukrainian president’s office reported Wednesday that Russian attacks on Tuesday killed five civilians and wounded 17.
 The General Staff of the Armed Forces of Ukraine said Russia unleashed five missiles and 16 airstrikes on Ukrainian territory and 61 attacks from multiple-launch rocket systems.